Mantvydelis/NariuDuomenuBaze/README.md

+v0.1:

-This API stores the information of a organization member to MS SQL database and to .csv file.
+API stores the information of a organization member to MS SQL database and to .csv file.
 For now it can add, delete, update and find member by his ID or surname.

 Repositories: using MS SQL for repositoring data and Microsoft Entity Framework for connecting API with database.